psychemedia/eurydice-resources/resources/foundering_of_the_eurydice.md

 # The Foundering of the Eurydice

-What then of the teerrible calamity that was to strike the Eurydice that fateful afternon of Sunday, March 24th, 1878?
+What then of the terrible calamity that was to strike the Eurydice that fateful afternon of Sunday, March 24th, 1878?

 With Portsmouth almost in sight, the Eurydice rounded the southernmost point of the Isle of Wight, St. Catherine's point, and made for Ventnor.